gigianni/GTTTg/README.md

 # [The telegram bot](https://t.me/gtt_tgbot)

-The bot is right now very simple, it can be used by sending him the code of a stop like shown below:
+The bot, which code is in file [tg.py](https://github.com/gigianni/GTTtg/blob/main/tg.py), is just a simple showcase of the capabilities of GTTtg.

+It can send all the forecasted arrivals to a specific stop, by giving the stop code as shown below:

 <img src="https://raw.githubusercontent.com/gigianni/GTTTg/main/img/tg_stop.png" width=450px />

-The bot will reply with all the estimated arrivals at that stop grouped by route number, at the end of the message users can find buttons for all the routes that are expected to arrive at the stop, by clicking on them the user will receive the position of the first trip and the list of his next stops:
+At the end of the message users can find buttons for all the routes that are expected to arrive at the stop, by clicking on them the user will receive the position and the list of stops (with estimated times) of the first trip of that specific route, example by clicking on Linea 9:

 <img src="https://raw.githubusercontent.com/gigianni/GTTTg/main/img/tg_route.png" width=450px />